ece143team16/ECE143---Music-History-Analysis-of-Users/README.md

 plot_artists_vs_time_for_genres.ipynb.
 These python notebooks and scripts do statistics and plot corresponding images, which are stored in Images folder.

-### Jupyter Notebook Setup
+### How to run the code

-To run all the scripts, set up the Jupyter notebook similar to this:
+To run all the scripts, download zip file of this repository, and uncompress and upload all folder and files to Jupyter Notebook.
+Jupyter notebook will look like this:

 ![alt text](https://github.com/ece143team16/ECE143---Music-History-Analysis-of-Users/blob/master/Images/Jupyter%20Setup2.png)

+Next clear datasets.
+Run Clear Data.ipynb in Notebooks folder to clear datasets.

+Finally, do statistics and plot graphs.
+Run all the the source files for doing statistics and plotting graphs